 Bde-Surg-Lt Col William Reed Murphy, Bengal Medical Service, arrived in Malta with the Indian Contingent and left when the expected war with Russia did not break out.
 He died in London on 7 Aug 1927 aged 77 years.

-Dr Henry Prescott Roberts MB (Ed 1868) LRCS (Ed 1868) MD (Ed 1877) 9th Bombay Infantry served with the Malta Cyprus contingent in 1878 and in the Afghan War.
-He entered the Bombay Medical Services as assistant surgeon on 1 July 1873.
-He resigned his commission on 11 Dec 1880 and settled in practice in Ealing.
-He died in a nursing home at Ladbroke Grove London on 16 Mar 1913 aged 66 years.
+One of the medical officers on the Indian Expeditionary Force was Dr Henry Prescott Roberts MB (Ed 1868) LRCS (Ed 1868) MD (Ed 1877) 9th Bombay Infantry.
+He entered the Bombay Medical Service as assistant surgeon on 1 April 1869, becoming surgeon on 1 July 1873.
+He served with the Malta Cyprus contingent in 1878 and in the Afghan War.
+He resigned his commission on 11 Dec 1880 and settled in practice in Ealing, where he remained about thirty years.
+He retired in 1911, and settled in Hythe.
+He died in a nursing home at Ladbroke Grove London on 16 March 1913 aged 66 years.

 Malta Expeditionary Force